braze-inc/braze-docs/_docs/_partners/message_orchestration/attribution/appsflyer/appsflyer_audiences.md

 ### Step 2: Get the Braze data import key

 In Braze, navigate to **Technology Partners** and select **AppsFlyer**.
 Here, you will find the REST Endpoint and generate your Braze data import key.
 Once generated, you can create a new key or invalidate an existing one.
-The data import key and the REST endpoint are used in the next step when setting up a postback in AppsFlyer's dashboard.<br><br>![AppsFlyer Image][5]{: style="max-width:90%;"}
+The data import key and the REST endpoint are used in the next step when setting up a postback in AppsFlyer's dashboard.<br><br>![This image shows the "Data Import Using Cohort Import" box found in the AppsFlyer technology page.
+In this box, you are shown the data import key and the REST endpoint.][5]{: style="max-width:90%;"}

 ### Step 3: Configure a Braze connection in AppsFlyer Audiences